 Have volunteers spend an evening making gingerbread houses to be auctioned off after the next service.

-Charge a small fee for volunteers to wrap presents for people in the congregation around the holidays.
+Charge a small fee for volunteers to wrap presents for people in the congregation during the holiday season.

 Quiz Night

-Charge admission and pick a theme such as a holiday or a “get-to-know-your-Bible-stories” event.
+Charge admission and pick a theme, such as a holiday or a “get-to-know-your-Bible-stories” event.
+The winners may receive a prize.

 Car Wash